woodser/monero-ts/README.md

 ### Sample Code

 This code introduces the API.
-See the [JSDocs](https://moneroecosystem.org/monero-javascript/MoneroWallet.html) or [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) for more detail.
+See the [JSDocs](https://moneroecosystem.org/monero-javascript/MoneroWallet.html) or [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) for more information.

 ```js
 require("monero-javascript");